dsagman/picat/picat.md

 ```
 This can make it easier to move lines around, but I think it looks weird and it doesn't work in all cases.

-Invariably, I add a new line of code and forget the comma.
+Invariably, I add a new line of code and forget the comma or I accidentally add a period.
 Picat is improving in its ability to locate the error, but it can be vague and give a large range of possible lines to check.

 I compensate by adding only a few lines at a time and always saving and rerunning so that I don't have far to hunt for the most recent edit that broke syntax rules.